Medeah/chatgpt-web/README.md

 * **Pre-selected prompts**: ChatGPT-web comes with a list of [pre-selected prompts](https://github.com/f/awesome-chatgpt-prompts), so you can get started quickly.
 * **Export**: ChatGPT-web can export chats as a Markdown file, so you can share them with others.
 * **Code**: ChatGPT-web recognizes and highlights code blocks and allows you to copy them with one click.
-* **Desktop app**: ChatGPT-web can be bundled as a desktop app, so you can use it outside of the browser.
+* **Desktop app**: ChatGPT-web previously supported bundling as a desktop app.
+This project now targets web-only.
 * **Image generation**: ChatGPT-web can generate images using the DALL·E model by using the prompt "show me an image of ...".
 * **Streaming**: ChatGPT-web can stream the response from the API, so you can see the response as it's being generated.